 Here’s the rough layout they sent us.

-It took minimal effort to convince them that 1) since nobody attending the Heart Ball would likely be interested in a company selling industrial pumps, fans and dust collectors, we should focus our ad on what attendees are interested in (namely heart health, and heart-health practitioners) — and that 2) placing all five company logos at the bottom might kinda-sorta make the ad look like a Thrifty Nickel insert.
+It took minimal effort to convince them that 1) Nobody attending the Heart Ball would likely be interested in a company selling industrial pumps, fans and dust collectors, so we should focus our ad on what attendees are interested in (namely heart health, and heart-health practitioners) — and that 2) Placing all five company logos at the bottom would make our ad look like a Thrifty Nickel insert.

-We then dug-up a headline we’d once written for Brownlee-Morrow Services — which worked perfectly with a nice little “heart / doctor” image we found on iStock.
+We then dug-up a headline we’d once written for Brownlee-Morrow Services — which worked perfectly with the nice little “heart / doctor” image we found on iStock.

 So do we honestly think our ad is actually going to drive sales?
 Actually, no. But it’s a lot likelier to attract Heart Ball attendees’ attention and generate a positive impression for the Brownlee-Morrow brand — and that might one day impact sales.